comnetstud/SimpleMetric/README.md

 ## Simulate network latency and packet loss

-Network simulation was done by
+Network simulation was done by `tc` and `netem`

 ### Setup network simualtion
 1. Install `tc` and `netem` linux tools
-2. `docker network create slownet`
+2. Run `docker network create slownet` to create a slow network
-3. `docker network inspect slownet`
+3. Run `docker network inspect slownet` to get the id of the slow network
-4. `ifconfig` and pick right network id based on `docker network inspect` and `ifconfig`.
+4. Run `ifconfig` and pick right network id based on `docker network inspect` and `ifconfig`.
 Let's assume it will be called NETWORKID

 ### Run network simulation
 1. Here is an example how to setup network latency 10ms and packet loss 5%: